In a typical CAD model, each entity in the assembly tree can contain an arbitrary number of metadata of various types.

 By default, HOOPS Communicator will calculate physical properties for entities in a CAD model.
-Those properties include surface area, volume, and center of gravity.
+Those properties include surface area, volume, and center of gravity (for multiple parts, center of gravity is calculated as the arithmetic mean).
 If you don’t want to generate physical properties during the Stream Cache export you can specify the –sc_export_physical_properties false command line option.
 Not generating physical properties can improve conversion performance.

 Importing measurement data

 By default, HOOPS Communicator will generate “measurement information” from the analytic geometry data within a CAD model.
 This data represents a subset of the brep topology and geometry definition required to precisely measure surfaces and line geometry.
 Retrieving and working with measurement data is described in the Measurement page.

 If you don’t want to export any measurement data to the SC Model you can specify the –sc_export_measurement false command line option.